 When Peter cried out, Jesus did save him; He reached out his hand and caught him saying, “You of little faith.
 Why did you doubt?
 And when they climbed into the boat, the wind died down.
 Then those who were in the boat worshiped him, saying, “Truly you are the Son of God.”
 (Matthew 14:31-33).

-As corny as this might sound (thinking back to that old familiar Bet Midler song “Wind Beneath My Wings”) God is that wind beneath our wings, for even the wind obeys Him.
-We can rise above those storms of life as the eagle does.
+God is that wind beneath our wings, for even the wind obeys Him.
+We can rise above the storms of life as the eagle does.

-Those who wait upon the Lord (Those who trust in God.) shall rise up on wings as eagles because it’s God Himself who lifts us above the storms (Isaiah 40:32).
-If we don’t allow Jesus to take our hand, trusting Him through the storm it can feel as if we’re sinking.
-Don’t believe the storm has the control.
+Don’t believe that the storm has the control.
 (It doesn’t.)
 God still has the control.
 We just have to remember to keep following our “knows” through the unknown, crying out when we’re sinking, as we let the wind lift us higher.
 Then we too can learn to walk on water.

 ❤ ❤ ❤